chrisjdallmann/feco-inhibition/code/README.md

 `pmt_control.parquet`: GFP fluorescence from FeCO axons following the start-up of the microscope PMT.

+The connectome simulation runs on data from the MANC connectome, which can be found in the subfolder `simulation`.
+`classifications_manc_v1.csv` contains information about each neuron's name, type, and predicted neurotransmitter.
+`completeness_manc_v1` contains information about the neurons that are included in the simulation.
+`connectivity_manc_v1.parquet` contains information about the weighted connectivity between neurons.
+For more information on the data structure, see the original repository for the simulation: https://github.com/philshiu/Drosophila_brain_model.

 ## Figure 1
 Figure 1D: Run `fanc_synapse_locations.ipynb`.